mb21/panwriter/README.md

 This will export exactly what’s shown in the preview, and not use pandoc at all.

 You can change the styling of the preview and immediately see the changes.
-(You can later save your CSS as a theme, see [Document types](#document-types--themes) below.)

 ![](screenshot-css.png)